fredtoh/uDacity/P3-Wrangle-OpenStreetMap/P3 - DATA WRANGLING PROJECT.md

 * The entry is not a street name.
   * (e.g. _310074_, _656289_, _Park Regis Singapore_)

-I use regular expressions (regex) to screen for inconsistent street names, and below are code snippets describing the regex:
+I use regular expressions (regex) to screen for inconsistent street names.
+Below are code snippets to illustrate a couple of regular expressions I use.
+A complete list of regex I use to screen out inconsistent entries is located in `2_screen.py` under the folder `Python_Codes`.

 ```python
 import re